$15,000 - Begin sculpting the 15-20" miniature statues, i.e. "maquettes" and stocking online store with inventory

 $250,000 - Heroic Pilot in Command sculpting begins.
 Continued maquette casting for Character Sponsors, Gold and Silver Donors.

-$300,000 - Statues molds and casting.
+$325,000 - Statues molds and casting.
 Monument base etching & construction.
-Continued maquette casting for Character Sponsors, Gold and Silver Donors.
+Continued maquette casting.

-$350,000 - Bronzes complete.
+$375,000 - Bronzes complete.
 Base complete.
 Relocation to NAS Pensacola, FL.
-Installation.
+Site prep and installation.
 Dedication.

 We carry both inventory and non-inventory merchandise to be sold in order to raise monies for the project.
 We source our items from various vendors, and do our best to keep the cost as low as possible, while choosing a price-point that creates the best fundraising return as possible.
 Our web store packaging and handling is done by unpaid volunteers.